6.1.4.10 Unsupported, Unclear, Long and/or Complex Claim Sets with Clear Lack of Unity

 Date Published

-Where it is apparent that only one general inventive concept is described and lack of unity arises merely because of claims that are not supported by the description and/or are not clear and concise, the procedures in 6.1.7.1.1 Claim Interpretation; Broad Claims; PCT Articles 5 and 6 are to be followed.
-In these circumstances it will generally not be necessary to issue an invitation to pay additional search fees but the technical lack of unity may be noted in the search report as in 6.1.4.12 Completing the Search Report.
-[PCT/GL/ISPE/12 at Chapter 9, para 9.34].
+Where it is apparent that only one general inventive concept is described and lack of unity arises merely because of claims that are not supported by the description and/or are not clear and concise, the procedures in 6.1.7.1 Claim Interpretation, Broad Claims, PCT Articles 5 and 6 are to be followed.
+In these circumstances a technical lack of unity may be noted in the search report as in 6.1.4.12 Completing the Search Report (see also: PCT/GL/ISPE/12 at Chapter 9, paragraph 9.34).
+But it not usually necessary to issue an invitation to pay additional search fees.

 In other cases, in which the claims are large in number, complex, or their nature encompasses a range of separate inventions, it will be necessary to directly address lack of unity.
-In many such cases, however, due to the nature and complexity of the claims, there is a risk that the applicant will not want the first mentioned invention to be searched and/or they will disagree as to the number and identity of the inventions.
-Frequently, therefore the task of preparing the invitation will be very time consuming and ultimately wasted if the applicant does not wish to pursue additional inventions identified.
+In many such cases, due to the nature and complexity of the claims, there is a risk that the applicant will not want the first mentioned invention to be searched and/or they will disagree as to the number and identity of the inventions.
+As a result, the time spent in preparing the invitation to pay can be ultimately wasted if the applicant does not wish to pursue additional inventions identified.

 In general, however, preliminary consultation with the attorney of the issues surrounding the finding of lack of unity will usually result in a more efficient process and effective search strategy.

-Thus, the following steps should be included in the strategy adopted.
+Accordingly, the following steps should be included in the strategy adopted:

 1. Preliminary contact with the attorney by phone to discuss how best to progress the search.
 This discussion should include:

-• Explaining the basis of the finding of lack of unity and discussing the justification for the additional search fees; and
+• Explaining the basis of the finding of lack of unity and discussing the justification for the additional search fees.

 • Inviting the applicant to nominate what they consider to be the main invention, i.e. the invention they would prefer to be searched for the fee already paid.

-2. Where, following discussion with the attorney (or if such discussion cannot take place), a finding of lack of unity still applies and a search encompassing the whole of the claims cannot be carried out for the single search fee already paid, the examiner should issue an invitation to pay additional search fees (ITP) using form PCT/ISR/206 including a level of detailed explanation appropriate in the light of the discussion with the attorney.
-This may either be:
+1. If after discussion with the attorney (or if such discussion cannot take place), a finding of lack of unity still applies and a search encompassing the whole of the claims cannot be carried out for the single search fee already paid, the examiner should issue an invitation to pay additional search fees (ITP) using form PCT/ISR/206.

 For example, a comprehensive ITP could be required if the attorney:

-• indicates additional fees will be paid under protest; or
+• indicates additional fees will be paid under protest

-In all cases: examiners should record on the file, as part of the invitation or as a record of the conversation with the attorney, sufficient information to clearly explain the basis for the finding of lack of unity and the justification for the additional search fees.
+In all cases, examiners should record on the file sufficient information to clearly explain the basis for the finding of lack of unity and the justification for the additional search fees (either as part of the invitation or as a record of the conversation with the attorney).

 Amended Reasons